Overview

 Each simulator has its own advantages to provide, which makes choosing the best simulator for your task possible.

-• Qiskit is developed by IBM and is the most widely adopted SDK currently with constant updates, many methods and tutorials, and a good simulator (Qiskit-aer) which can be executed on CPUs and GPUs.
+• Qiskit-aer is developed by IBM and is the most widely adopted SDK currently with constant updates, many methods and tutorials, and a good simulator (Qiskit-aer) which can be executed on CPUs and GPUs.

 • Qulacs is a very fast simulator across the board, can be executed on GPUs, and can optimise your circuits for even faster execution.